MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 `quantifiers` contains leaf quantifiers of the join, the ones that are used for name resolution.

-A new `NameResolutionContext` is created for each intermediate join within the join tree, which leaves quantifiers are merged into the context of the parent join when after processing the intermeidate join, unless it is a nested join with an alias.
+A new `NameResolutionContext` is created for each intermediate join within the join tree, which leaves quantifiers are merged into the context of the parent join after processing the intermeidate join, unless it is a nested join with an alias.
 In that case, the quantifier that is added in the parent context is the one ranging over the sub-join.
 This distinction is needed to properly support this case: